sourcegraph/careers/job-descriptions/software-engineer.md

 ### About the role

 You will help build Sourcegraph by collaborating on a small team to solve challenging problems that are fundamental to the growth and success of our business.
+This single job description covers a broad range of skillsets that we value at Sourcegraph (e.g. frontend, backend, full stack, dev ops, site reliability) so please don't hesitate to apply.

 We use a variety of technologies to help us accomplish our goals: